SEAL-Embedded/sigtekx/docs/spectrogram_pipeline_guide.md

 ## Overview

-A complete ground-up spectrogram pipeline has been implemented for ionosense-hpc, enabling generation, visualization, and analysis of time-frequency spectrograms for report generation.
+A complete ground-up spectrogram pipeline has been implemented for sigtekx, enabling generation, visualization, and analysis of time-frequency spectrograms for report generation.

 **Design Philosophy:**
 - **DRY**: Single reusable utility called by benchmarks and standalone tools